Description

 THE SIGNATURES

-Joining artist Gerald Coulson, this print is signed by Colonel Chuck Yeager, together with three P-51 pilots who flew in Europe with the 357th Fighter Group.
+Joining artist Gerald Coulson, this print is signed by Chuck Yeager, together with three P-51 pilots who flew in Europe with the 357th Fighter Group.
 There are a total of FIVE signatures in this edition:

 Colonel CLARENCE E “BUD” ANDERSON 16 ¼ victories